-Upon SBC-13STATE’s receipt of an LSR for the DLE-HFS from CARRIER, SBC-13STATE will perform a loop qualification internally.
-Should such internal loop qualification indicate that the DLE infrastructure and thus an RT site is not available for that end user’s loop facility SBC-13STATE will reject such order.
-If the results of the loop qualification indicate that Conditioning is required, or if disturbers are detected by SBC-13STATE during provisioning, SBC-13STATE will perform Conditioning to remove excessive bridged tap, load coils and/or repeaters to meet appropriate ANSI standards, so long as such Conditioning will not significantly degrade SBC-13STATE’s voice service being provided by SBC-13STATE to the end-user customer on the same facility, as more specifically set forth in Section 8.2 of the ABBS Attachment to the Commercial Agreement.
-In the event that SBC-13STATE determines that the required Conditioning would significantly degrade SBC-13STATE’s voice service being provided by SBC-13STATE to the end-user customer over the same facility, the Parties understand and agree that SBC-13STATE shall have the right to reject Carrier’s LSR on that basis.
+Upon AT&T-13STATE’s receipt of an LSR for the DLE-HFS from CARRIER, ATT-13STATE will perform a loop qualification internally.
+Should such internal loop qualification indicate that the DLE infrastructure and thus an RT site is not available for that end user’s loop facility, ATT-13STATE will reject such order.
+If the results of the loop qualification indicate that Conditioning is required, or if disturbers are detected by ATT-13STATE during provisioning, ATT-13STATE will perform Conditioning to remove excessive bridged tap, load coils and/or repeaters to meet appropriate ANSI standards, so long as such Conditioning will not significantly degrade ATT-13STATE’s voice service being provided by ATT-13STATE to the end-user customer on the same facility, as more specifically set forth in Section 8.2 of the ABBS Attachment to the Commercial Agreement.
+In the event that ATT-13STATE determines that the required Conditioning would significantly degrade ATT-13STATE’s voice service being provided by ATT-13STATE to the end-user customer over the same facility, the Parties understand and agree that ATT-13STATE shall have the right to reject Carrier’s LSR on that basis.